 To further deal with uncertainty, the IWG recommended to agencies a range of four estimates: three central or mean-average estimates at a 2.5%, 3%, and 5% discount rate respectively, and a 95th percentile value at the 3% discount rate.
-While the IWG's technical support documents disclosed fuller probabilities distributions, these four estimates were chosen by agencies to be the focus for decisionmaking.
+While the IWG's technical support documents disclosed fuller probability distributions, these four estimates were chosen by agencies to be the focus for decisionmaking.
 In particular, application of the 95th percentile value was not part of an effort to show the probability distribution around the 3% discount rate; rather, the 95th percentile value serves as a methodological shortcut to approximate the uncertainties around low-probability but high-damage, catastrophic, or irreversible outcomes that are currently omitted or undercounted in the economic models.

-The shape of the distribution of climate risks and damages includes a long tail of lower-probability, highdamage, irreversible outcomes due to "tipping points" in planetary systems, inter-sectoral interactions, and other deep uncertainties.
+The shape of the distribution of climate risks and damages includes a long tail of lower-probability, high-damage, irreversible outcomes due to "tipping points" in planetary systems, inter-sectoral interactions, and other deep uncertainties.
 Climate damages are not normally distributed around a central estimate, but rather feature a significant right skew toward catastrophic outcomes.
-In fact, a 2015 survey of economic experts concludes that catastrophic outcomes are increasingly likely to occur.215 Because the three integrated assessment models that the IWG's methodology relied on are unable to systematically account for these potential catastrophic outcomes, a 95th percentile value was selected instead to account for such uncertainty.
+In fact, a 2015 survey of economic experts concludes that catastrophic outcomes are increasingly likely to occur.
+202 Because the three integrated assessment models that the IWG's methodology relied on are unable to systematically account for these potential catastrophic outcomes, a 95th percentile value was selected instead to account for such uncertainty.
 There are no similarly systematic biases pointing in the other direction which might warrant giving weight to a low-percentile estimate.

 Additionally, the 95th percentile value addresses the strong possibility of widespread risk aversion with respect to climate change.
-The integrated assessment models do not reflect that individuals likely have a potential outcomes of climate change are highly significant and the scientific literature demands giving them due attention.
-EPA acknowledges that Circular A-4 requires quantitative sensitivity analysis when estimates depend heavily on assumptions, RIA at A-6, but fails to follow the guidance to make plausible conclusions based on such analyses.
+The integrated assessment models do not reflect that individuals likely have a